On the hierarchy of natural theories: Turing Degree Theory

-There are other results that speak to this phenomenon.
-For instance, Steel \cite{steel1975descending} has shown that there cannot be any ``simple'' descending sequences in the Turing jump hierarchy, in the following sense:
+There are other results that speak to this phenomenon of well-foundedness.
+For instance, Steel proved that there cannot be any ``simple'' descending sequences in the Turing jump hierarchy, in the following sense: